josephtownshend/Parrot/README.md

 2. Change directory into bats
 * `$ cd bats`

-3. Run the provided `install.sh` command with the location in which you want to install Bats.
+3. Run the provided `install.sh` command with the location in which you want to install Bats
 * `$ ./install.sh /usr/local`

 Note that you may need to run `install.sh` with `sudo` if you do not have permission to write to the installation prefix.

-You can now run the `test.bats` file with `$ bats test.bats`
+4. You can now run the `test.bats` file with
+* `$ bats test.bats`

 There are currently 4 working and passing tests.